-Indian River State College Women's swimming Program Coaching & Recruiting Staff
+Indian River State College Women's swimming Program Coaching & Recruiting Personnel

-For anyone who is looking to get recruited it's important to know who to talk to - and NCSA has got the details you need.
+If you are trying to get recruited it is critical to know who to build a relationship with - and NCSA has the details you'll need.
 The Head Coach of the Indian River State College Women's Swimming program is Sion Brinn.
-Other essential personnel include:
+Other essential staff are:

-If you are interested in being a member of Indian River State College Women's Swimming program they are the individuals you need to contact.
-You can choose to contact them by way of email utilizing the link above or call the college to get additional details about the school and Women's Swimming program before deciding on if it's a suitable fit for you.
+If you're interested in being a part of the Indian River State College Women's Swimming program they are the people you'll want to speak to.
+You can choose to get in touch with them through email utilizing the link above or call the college to obtain more details about the school and Women's Swimming program before deciding whether or not it's the best fit for you personally.

-NCSA gives student high school athletes the information and tools they need to increase their odds of being recruited by a Women's Swimming program, whether it is at Indian River State College or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
-This year on it's own there are 4382 Women's Swimming student athletes making use of the NCSA technology, network and scouting experts to get their highlights before 1094 coaches at 670 colleges Women's Swimming programs nationwide.
+NCSA gives student high school athletes the information and tools they need to improve their chances of being recruited by a Women's Swimming program, whether it's at Indian River State College or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a critical part of the recruiting process.
+This year alone you'll find 7603 Women's Swimming athletes using the NCSA technology, network and scouting experts to get their highlights in front of 1430 coaches at 680 colleges Women's Swimming programs all over the country.

-If you'd like to join the Indian River State College Women's Swimming program you have to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is critical to your success.
-So create your free profile to become a verified NCSA Women's Swimming athlete and begin connecting with coaches at the Indian River State College Women's Swimming program today.
+If you want to join the Indian River State College Women's Swimming program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as early as possible is critical to your success.
+So create your free profile to become a verified NCSA Women's Swimming athlete and start connecting with coaches at the Indian River State College Women's Swimming program today.